sbeaumont/od-info/README.md

 webhook there.
 On a channel where you can access the settings you can add a webhook and copy the URL from there.

+### Run application
-Run the app locally with:
+Run the app locally from the Terminal from the root of the project:

     flask --app flask_app run

-For debugging add '--debug' but the debug flag in an unsafe setting!!!
+For debugging add '--debug' but don't use the debug flag in an unsafe setting!
+If you're at home you're safe enough, just don't use it in a Starbucks or a hotel: you're opening up a local webserver.

-Look in the run log for the local URL you can point to.
+Look in the run log for the local URL you can point in your browser, but generally it's localhost:5000 or 127.0.0.1:5000.

 ## Usage
 If everything is set up correctly you can press on the "update" links on the